Airport Activity Survey

 Data are collected directly from survey respondents and extracted from administrative files.

-Upon receipt of the data from Transport Canada, the Aviation Statistics Centre of Statistics Canada applies edit programs to conduct quality checks to determine the quality and legitimacy of the information contained within flight records.
-Invalid entries are corrected.
+Upon receipt of the data, the Aviation Statistics Centre (ASC) of Statistics Canada applies its own edit programs at the micro-data level.
+These programs conduct quality checks to determine the quality and legitimacy of the information contained within flight records.
+Aviation Statistics Centre personnel then correct invalid entries, impute for missing data, tabulate and prepare the data for publication.

 Imputation is performed at the level of the individual air carrier on the basis of observed performance under similar operating conditions.